Creating Online Conjoint Analysis Choice Simulators Using Displayr

-- Create a choice model of the conjoint using hierarchical Bayes (HB) or latent class analysis in Displayr (Insert > More > Choice Modeling).
+- Create a choice model of the conjoint using hierarchical Bayes (HB), latent class analysis or Multinomial logit in Displayr (Insert > More > Choice Modeling).
 You can also do this in Q and upload the QPack to Displayr.

 - Click on the model and in the object inspector, click Inputs > SIMULATOR > Create simulator.

 - Indicate the number of alternatives you want to have (excluding 'none of these' alternatives) and press OK.

 - Indicate whether you want to include Alternative as an attribute in you model.
 Typically you won't want to do this, as this attribute is used for model checking purposes rather than simulation.